-Are you interested in being a Graduate Administrative Assistant (GAA) in Student Life?
+Are you interested in being a Graduate Administrative Associate (GAA) in Student Life?
 If so, you have found the right place by visiting the GradPad website.
 This is the Student life GAA clearing house to connect you to your future GAA experience here in the Office of Student Life.

 Four important notes before you use this site.

 - You have to be an enrolled graduate student in order to be a GAA, though being an enrolled Graduate Student does not guarantee a GAA position.
 If you are thinking about graduate school for next school year, it’s best to start looking at program websites in August or September to know when application deadlines are.

 - The majority of GAAs are enrolled in the Higher Education and Student Affairs (HESA) program here at the Ohio State University.
 If you are looking at the HESA program, the Student Personnel Assistantship Program (SPA) will work to place you in GAAs throughout the university through a separate interview and application process.